 Football: Iheanacho denies Villa as Leicester earn League Cup semi-final draw

-But Iheanacho equalised after the break with his sixth goal in eight appearances this season.
+But Iheanacho came off the bench to equalise with his sixth goal in eight appearances this season.

 Rodgers has a remarkable record of advancing from his last 30 domestic cup ties with Liverpool, Celtic and Leicester.

-But the last team to beat Rodgers in a domestic knockout competition were Villa in the FA Cup semi-final in 2014-15 when he was Liverpool manager.
+But the last team to beat Rodgers in a domestic knockout competition were Villa in the FA Cup semi-finals in 2014-15 when he was Liverpool manager.

 And Villa, whose last major trophy was the 1996 League Cup, will feel they are in pole position to reach the final after surviving a stern examination.